The Best Turkey Seasoning Blend – Quick Facts

 - Salt: I wouldn’t recommend using table salt here – stick to kosher salt, otherwise your turkey might be too salty.

-- Storage: feel free to make a double or triple batch – you can store this seasoning in the pantry for up to 3 months!
+- Storage: feel free to make a double or triple batch – store this seasoning in an airtight container in the pantry for up to 3 months!

 - Turkey Drippings/Pan Juices: don’t forget to use your pan juices that are leftover from your turkey to make homemade turkey gravy!

-- Turkey Leftovers: got some leftover turkey don’t forget to make some Turkey + Wild Rice Soup, some Turkey Salad or a Turkey Cranberry Wrap!
+- Turkey Leftovers: got some leftover turkey, don’t forget to make some Turkey and Wild Rice Soup, Easy Turkey Salad or a Turkey Cranberry Wrap!

 Bridget Montag says